 - 1. Provide industrial areas within the District close to established urban centres that provide for a wide variety of industrial activities to establish. - 2.
 Industrial activities should establish and operate so as to protect the environment in other zones from noise, odour, visual impact or traffic generation. - 3.
 Require industry locating in close proximity to Residential and Rural Zones and reserves to incorporate buffering, screening and landscaping to minimise the adverse visual impact of the activity. - 4.
-Require the provision of on-site landscaping and screening in industrial areas and to have design controls for buildings fronting identified key roads to enhance street appearance.

-- 5. Industries should be located in areas where they can be adequately serviced by existing infrastructure or provide new infrastructure so as to ensure adverse effects can be mitigated, remedied or avoided including through financial contributions. - 6.
+Require the provision of onsite landscaping and screening in industrial areas and to have design controls for buildings fronting identified key roads to enhance street appearance. - 5.
+Industries should be located in areas where they can be adequately serviced by existing infrastructure or provide new infrastructure so as to ensure adverse effects can be mitigated, remedied or avoided including through financial contributions. - 6.
 Limit the establishment of non-industrial activities in industrial areas to those which have a functional or operational need for such a location.

-18.3 Activity Lists
+21.3 Activity Lists

-18.3.1 Permitted Activities (all areas except where otherwise specified)
+21.3.1 Permitted Activities (all areas except for the Comvita Campus Structure Plan Area (see 21.3.4) and where otherwise specified)

-- (a) Industry (except within the Omokoroa Light Industrial Zone); - (b) Storage, warehousing, coolstores and packhouses; - (c) Retailing which is accessory and secondary to (a) and (b) above and which has: - (i) Rangiuru Business Park a maximum of 250m2 indoor/outdoor, retail or a maximum of 25% of the gross floor area of the primary activity whichever is the lesser; - (ii) All other areas a maximum floor area of 100m2. - (d) Building and Construction Wholesalers and Retailers; - (e) Commercial Services; - (f) Takeaway Food Outlets with a maximum floor area of 100m2 (excluding Te Puna Business Park); - (g) Service stations and garages (excluding the Te Puna Business Park); - (h) Medical or scientific facilities; - (i) Veterinary rooms and pet crematoriums; - (j) Activities on reserves as provided for in the Reserves Act 1977; - (k) Police stations, fire stations and St Johns Ambulance stations; - (l) Depots (except transport and contractors depots within the Omokoroa Light Industrial Zone); - (m) Vehicle, machinery and automotive parts sales (excluding Te Puna Business Park); - (n) Works and network utilities as provided for in Section 10; - (o) Commercial sexual services; - (p) Offices and buildings accessory to the foregoing on the same site;

-(q) Green waste and waste recycling facilities where these occur within buildings (i.e. are enclosed).
+(a) Industry (except within the Omokoroa Light Industrial Zone).

+- (b) Storage, warehousing, coolstores and packhouses. - (c) Retailing which is accessory and secondary to (a) and (b) above and which has: - (i) Rangiuru Business Park a maximum of 250m2 indoor/outdoor retail or a maximum of 25% of the gross floor area of the primary activity whichever is the lesser; - (ii) All other areas a maximum floor area of 100m2. - (d) Building and construction wholesalers and retailers. - (e) Commercial services. - (f) Takeaway food outlets with a maximum floor area of 100m2 (excluding Te Puna Business Park). - (g) Service stations and garages (excluding the Te Puna Business Park). - (h) Medical or scientific facilities. - (i) Veterinary rooms and pet crematoriums. - (j) Activities on reserves as provided for in the Reserves Act 1977. - (k) Police stations, fire stations and St Johns Ambulance stations. - (I) Depots (except transport and rural contractors depots within the Omokoroa Light Industrial Zone). - (m) Vehicle, machinery and automotive parts sales (excluding Te Puna Business Park). - (n) Works and network utilities as provided for in Section 10. - (o) Commercial sexual services. - (p) Offices and buildings accessory to the foregoing on the same site. - (q) Green waste and waste recycling facilities where these occur within buildings (i.e. are enclosed).

-18.3.2 Additional Permitted Activities (Rangiuru Business Park only)
+21.3.2 Additional Permitted Activities (Rangiuru Business Park only)

-- (a) In the "Community Services Area" of the Business Park only:
+(a) In the Community Services Area of the Business Park only:

-- (i) Offices (not covered by 18.3.1(p) above);
+- (i) Offices (not covered by 21.3.1(p));

-- (ii) Retailing (not covered by 18.3.1(c) above) and involving a maximum floor area of 100m2;
+- (ii) Retailing (not covered by 21.3.1(c)) and involving a maximum floor area of 100m2;

 - (iii) Places of assembly.

 - (b) In local purpose reserve amenity areas, Rural Zone Permitted Activities shall apply except for the following:

 - (i) New dwellings;

 - (ii) Accommodation facilities;

 - (iii) Education facilities,

 - (iv) Intensive farming activities.

 - (c) Rural Zone Permitted Activities until such time as the Business Park is developed in accordance with the Structure Plan and staging rules except for the following:

 - (i) New dwellings;

-- (ii) Accommodation facilities,
+- (ii) Accommodation facilities;

 - (iii) Education facilities,

 - (iv) Intensive farming activities.

-Explanatory Note: This is a transitional provision to protect the integrity of the Industrial Zone.
+This is a transitional provision to protect the integrity of the Industrial Zone.

-(d) For Lots 1 and 2 DPS 35211, Post Harvest Zone Permitted Activities in accordance with that zone until such time as the Business Park is developed in accordance with the Structure Plan and staging rules.
+(d) For Lots 1 and 2 DPS 35211, Post Harvest Zone Permitted Activities in accordance with that Zone until such time as the Business Park is developed in accordance with the Structure Plan and staging rules.

-18.3.3 Additional Permitted Activities (Te Puna Business Park only)
+21.3.3 Additional Permitted Activities (Te Puna Business Park only)